 Deploy Your Code

-Deploy Site is how you can send code and content between any two installs on your account.
+Copy Site is how you can send or deploy code and content between any two environment on your account.

-All you need to fill out is where you want to deploy from, where you are deploying to, and what backup point you want to use.
-As you click Deploy site, it gives a preview of what will occur during the deploy.
+All you need to fill out is where you want to copy from, where you are copying to, and what backup point you want to use.
+As you click copy site, it gives a preview of what will occur during the process.

 And just like that, you’ve now copied a site from one stage of your workflow to another.